quilime/filebrowser/README.md

 # File/Folder Listing Scripts

-These scripts offer some handy features for browsing web folders.
-MediaBrowser automatically generates thumbs and displays README's -- useful for media servers or project servers.
-Directory Lister is classic table-based directory lister, allowing for sorting files and folders by name, type, and size.
+These scripts offer some handy features for browsing files/folders on a webserver.

 ## MediaBrowser

-A index script that generates thumbnail gallery for images.
+A index script that generates thumbnail gallery for images and displays READMEs.

 - Tested with **PHP 7.2.30**
 - Generate thumbs and create gallery for images